dmahajan980/gsoc20WorkLog/README.md

 ## Factors to be Considered

 Each of the available technologies has its advantages and disadvantages, and there's a general tendency to prefer the one with more benefits.
-But a good approach is to choose the technology according to our requirements and the scope of the project.
+But the right approach is to choose the technology according to our requirements and the scope of the project.

 So, the factors that should be considered for selecting the candidate technology are: